khueue/crisp/README.md

 ## Compatibility

-Crisp should be compatible with at least:
+Crisp 0.0.1 should be compatible with at least:

  * SWI-Prolog 5.10.2
- * SICStus 3.12.5
+ * SICStus Prolog 3.12.5
+ * YAP Prolog 6.2.0

 Crisp is NOT compatible with: